 What and why Prenatal Massage?

 When you’re expecting a baby you’re likely to feel all kinds of aches and pains.
-The added weight you’re carrying, along with the way it’s centered in the front of your body, can cause changes in your posture and gait as your body tries to compensate for your changing center of gravity.
+The added weight you’re carrying, along with the way it’s centred in the front of your body, can cause changes in your posture and gait as your body tries to compensate for your changing centre of gravity.
 But as the uterus expands, the baby grows and your hormone levels shift, it’s more than just backache that can ensue.

-There are several ways in which a real prenatal massage is different than the average relaxation massage you receive at a typical day spa.
+There are several ways in which a real prenatal massage is different from the average relaxation massage you receive at a typical day spa.
 These differences become more important and more pronounced as your pregnancy progresses — with more adjustments made in your second and third trimester vs. in your first trimester.